 "Valuations now matter more than they did in the last few years," says Michael Sowa, Deputy Chief Investment Officer in TIAA's Investment Management Group.
 "Active managers can select the stocks they feel are a good value relative to their performance."

 In the early stages of a recovery, most stocks tend to perform well, benefitting a passive investing approach, says Canally.
 On the downside, investors in emerging markets who invest through an index fund may see the majority of those funds allocated to China, given the size of that country relative to other markets, he says.
 That can cause a risk of overconcentration when an investor may be seeking diversification through international investing.

 Active: Balancing pros and cons

 However, individual stock selection may be more useful during mid- to late-market cycles.
 Following the economic rebound in 2021, the global economy began to slow with a new COVID-19 variant in November, inflation rising to a 40-year high, federal stimulus money drying up and rising interest rates as the Fed began to try to slow inflation.
 The war in Europe has only exacerbated concerns over inflation, powered by the run-up in motor fuels prices—factors all contributing to continued significant market volatility.
 The bottom line for active investing?
-In an economy where Volatility is the Next Normal (another transformational theme this year), uncertain markets tend to favor an active investment approach, and professional management can help smooth out the rough ride.
+In an economy where Volatility is the Next Normal, uncertain markets tend to favor an active investment approach, and professional management can help smooth out the rough ride.